RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 ## Elliptic Curves over Extension Fields

-Elliptic Curves over Finite fields (including ones over Extension Fields) have 2 group structures involved.
+Elliptic Curves over Finite fields (including ones over Extension Fields) have 2 mathematical structures involved.

 - When an Elliptic curve is defined over a Field $F_p$, then the coordinates of the Weierstrass equation of the curve are elements of the field - this field is also called the underlying Field.

-- The points on the curve themselves form a separate Group Structure - an additive Group, where the elements of the Group (the points) can be added.
+- The points on the curve form a Group - the operation of the group is addition of points on the group.

 Let's look at Elliptic Curves over Extension fields using this curve $E: y^2 + xy = x^3 + ax^2 + b$ over the extension field $$F_{2^k}$$.